Skip to main content

 Project browser

 Sometimes you may need to access some parts of a project beyond the list of the assigned tasks, for example, if these parts contain files necessary for your work.
-For these aims, there is the second tab in the list of tasks window containing the project browser.
+For these aims, there is the second tab in the list of tasks window, containing the project browser.

 Note